Covid-19 Update: Our commitment to your health and safety

 Where is the Visitor’s Center | How do I get to Pigeon Key?

-Our Visitor’s Center is located at 2010 Overseas Highway Marathon, FL 33050, which is Mile Marker 47.5 bayside between Faro Blanco Resort and the Marriott Hotel.
-Historical tour guests can access Pigeon Key via a ferry boat that departs from this location.
+Our Visitor’s Center is located at 1090 Overseas Hwy Marathon, FL 33050, which is Mile Marker 47.5 bayside between Faro Blanco Resort and the Marriott Hotel.
+Historical tour guests can access Pigeon Key via a train that departs from this location.